sparkison/m3u-editor/docs/test-stream.md

 # Test Stream Documentation

 The `StreamTestController` provides endpoints for testing continuous streams with configurable timeouts.
-This is useful for testing stream stability and behavior when streams fail mid-stream.
+This is useful for testing stream stability, proxy functionality, and behavior when streams fail mid-stream.

 ## Endpoints